RackHD/RackHD/docker/dell/README.md

 ~~~
 curl -X POST -H 'Content-Type: application/json' -d '{"name": "Graph.Dell.Wsman.ConfigServices", "options":{ "defaults": {"configServer": "http://localhost:46020"}}}' 'http://172.31.128.1:8080/api/2.0/workflows'
 ~~~

-Note: to start just the containers you want, specify the names of the containers to start at the end of the command seperated by a space.

 ### Services required for the dell discovery graph
 consul gateway device-discovery dell-chassis-inventory dell-server-inventory